Reconfiguration of Connected Graph Partitions: Connectedness

-\global \pfclaimCCC { \begin{proof}[Proof of Claim~\ref{cl:CCC}.]
-Denote by $\Pi_0$ the $k$-district map produced by the switch operations performed by Algorithm~\ref{algo:2conn}.
-When a district is contracted to a singleton, the vertex is deleted from the the graph, and so this singleton district is in $\Pi_0$.
-Since each vertex deleted from the graph $G$ was selected based on the current graph $G$, its SPQR tree, and the DFS order of its leaves, the sequence of deleted vertices depends only on $G$ and $k$.
-The number of deleted vertices is precisely $k-1$. \end{proof} } \ShoLong{}{\pfclaimCCC}
+\global \pfclaimCCC { \begin{proof} The map $\Pi_0$ contains the deleted singleton districts and one larger district.
+Since each vertex deleted from the graph $G$ was selected based on the current graph $G$, its SPQR tree, and the DFS order of its leaves, the sequence of deleted vertices depends only on $G$ and $k$. \end{proof} } \ShoLong{}{\pfclaimCCC}

-\textbf{Analysis.} Algorithm~\ref{algo:2conn} successively contracts $k-1$ districts into singletons.
-By Lemma~\ref{lem:con2}, each of these contractions involves a sequence of $O(n)$ switches that can be computed in $O(|E(G)|)$ time.
+\textbf{Analysis.} Algorithm~\ref{algo:2conn} successively \contract s $k-1$ districts into singletons.
+By Lemma~\ref{lem:con2}, for each district this is done by a sequence of $O(n)$ switches that can be computed in $O(|E(G)|)$ time.
 Overall Algorithm~\ref{algo:2conn} runs in $O(k|E(G)|)$ time and performs $O(kn)$ switch operations.
 For any two $k$-district maps, $\Pi_1$ and $\Pi_2$, there exists a sequence of $O(kn)$ switches that takes $\Pi_1$ to $\Pi_0$ and then to $\Pi_2$.
 Therefore, the diameter of $\Gamma_k(G)$ is $O(kn)$. \end{proof}